Processing math: 57%

 We are now finally ready to understand the similarity metric introduced in the LoRa paper.
 I quote:

-In this paper we use the measure \(\phi(A,B,i,j) = \psi (U_A^i, U_B^j) = \frac{\vert(U_A^i)^\top U_B\vert^2_F}{\min \{i,j\}}\) to measure the subspace similarity between two column orthogonal matrices \(U_A^i \in \mathbb{R}^{d \times i}\) and \(U_B^j \in \mathbb{R}^{d \times j}\), obtained by taking columns of the left singular matrices of \(A\) and \(B\).
+In this paper we use the measure \phi(A,B,i,j) = \psi (U_A^i, U_B^j) = \frac{\vert(U_A^i)^\top U_B\vert^2_F}{\min \{i,j\}} to measure the subspace similarity between two column orthogonal matrices U_A^i \in \mathbb{R}^{d \times i} and U_B^j \in \mathbb{R}^{d \times j}, obtained by taking columns of the left singular matrices of A and B.

 Note that there is a typo in the paper.
-I am quite sure that they meant to write \(\frac{\vert(U_A^i)^\top U_B^{j}\vert^2_F}{\min \{i,j\}}\) [note the “j” in the “exponent” of \(U_B^j\)].
+I am quite sure that they meant to write \frac{\vert(U_A^i)^\top U_B^{j}\vert^2_F}{\min \{i,j\}} [note the “j” in the “exponent” of U_B^j].

 Let’s break this down!

-Let \(C\) be a \(d \times p\) matrix with SVD \(C = U_C \Sigma_C V_C^\top\).
+Let C be a d \times p matrix with SVD C = U_C \Sigma_C V_C^\top.

-In their notation, \(U_C^k\) would be the matrix obtained by only retaining the first \(k\) columns of \(U\).
-Let \(C_k\) be the best rank at most \(k\) approximation of \(C\) with respect to the operator norm.
-By the results in the last section, we know that the column space of \(U_C^k\) is the image of \(C_k\)!
+In their notation, U_C^k would be the matrix obtained by only retaining the first k columns of U. Let C_k be the best rank at most k approximation of C with respect to the operator norm.
+By the results in the last section, we know that the column space of U_C^k is the image of C_k!

-So comparing the subspaces \(U_A^i\) and \(U_B^j\) is a very reasonable thing to do.
-We wouldn’t want to use all of \(U_A\) and \(U_B\) because the column space of both of those is all of \(\mathbb{R}^d\)!
-We could use \(U_A^\textrm{Rank(A)} = \textrm{Im}(A)\) and \(U_B^\textrm{Rank(B)} = \textrm{Im}(B)\), but the reality is that (as we have seen) it is the left singular vectors with the largest singular values which carry “most of the information” about a matrix.
+So comparing the subspaces U_A^i and U_B^j is a very reasonable thing to do.
+We wouldn’t want to use all of U_A and U_B because the column space of both of those is all of \mathbb{R}^d!
+We could use U_A^\textrm{Rank(A)} = \textrm{Im}(A) and U_B^\textrm{Rank(B)} = \textrm{Im}(B), but the reality is that (as we have seen) it is the left singular vectors with the largest singular values which carry “most of the information” about a matrix.
 The low singular values correspond to noise.
 This is the intuitive content of our low rank approximation result.
 So it makes sense that instead of taking all of the non-negative singular values, we might only want to retain the top “so many” of them.
-This is what \(U_A^i\) and \(U_B^j\) are doing: they are retaining the \(i\) (respectively \(j\)) most important left singular vectors.
+This is what U_A^i and U_B^j are doing: they are retaining the i (respectively j) most important left singular vectors.

-Now \((U_A^i)^\top U_B^{j}\) looks an awful lot like the projection matrix \(U_A^i (U_A^i)^\top U_B^{j}\) we met in the last section on principle angles!
-In fact, these two matrices will have the same singular values (since, as we have computed, \(\vec{v} \mapsto M \vec{v}\) is a distance preserving map when the columns of \(M\) are orthonormal, as is the case for \(U_A^i\)).
+Now (U_A^i)^\top U_B^{j} looks an awful lot like the projection matrix U_A^i (U_A^i)^\top U_B^{j} we met in the last section on principle angles!
+In fact, these two matrices will have the same singular values (since, as we have computed, \vec{v} \mapsto M \vec{v} is a distance preserving map when the columns of M are orthonormal, as is the case for U_A^i).

 They are using the Frobenius norm of this matrix.
 We really just need to know the definition:

-\[\vert A \vert_\text{F} = \sqrt{\sum_{i}^m\sum_{j}^n \vert a_{ij}\vert ^2} = \sqrt{\operatorname{trace}\left(A^* A\right)} = \sqrt{\sum_{i=1}^{\min\{m, n\}} \sigma_i^2(A)}\]
+\vert A \vert_\text{F} = \sqrt{\sum_{i}^m\sum_{j}^n \vert a_{ij}\vert ^2} = \sqrt{\operatorname{trace}\left(A^* A\right)} = \sqrt{\sum_{i=1}^{\min\{m, n\}} \sigma_i^2(A)}

 A couple nice things about this norm:

 • It is much easier to compute than the operator norm.
-We don’t actually need to find the singular values of \(A\), as the first two formulas show.
+We don’t actually need to find the singular values of A, as the first two formulas show.

-• Even so, it carries information about all of the singular values of \(A\).
+• Even so, it carries information about all of the singular values of A.

 Note: it is a nice exercise to prove the equivalence of these three ways of computing the norm.
 If you have been working through everything so far it shouldn’t be out of your reach to prove this.